Krames is proud to collaborate with the American Heart Association and share this guest blog from American Heart Association News.

 "I think you get the best quality care when you have coordinated care between doctors and well-trained nurse practitioners, physician assistants, nutritionists and others who can really expand what the doctors do," Lundberg said.

-The most crucial method to improving cardiovascular health, she said, is convincing people to lower their risk factors through Life's Simple 7, which the American Heart Association defines as managing blood pressure, controlling cholesterol, reducing blood sugar, getting active, eating better, losing weight and stopping smoking.
+The most crucial method to improving cardiovascular health, she said, is convincing people to lower their risk factors through Life's Essential 8, which the American Heart Association defines as managing blood pressure, controlling cholesterol, reducing blood sugar, getting active, eating better, losing weight and stopping smoking.

 "People are always looking for the special pill or the latest surgery or technology, when the real answer is the one we've been hearing since health class in second grade: healthy lifestyle," Lundberg said.